|DomainKey Identified Mail (DKIM) and Sender Policy Framework (SPF) work in tandem to authenticate SharpSpring’s emails.

 To add CNAME records in GoDaddy’s DNS Settings, do the following:

-Note: TTL can remain as the default.
+Note: The TTL field can remain as the default value.

 Frequently Asked Questions